ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 kernel.isTimeDependent = true
 `````

-When `isTimeDependent` is defined, Corona will also look for `timeTransform`.
+When `isTimeDependent` is defined, Solar2D will also look for `timeTransform`.
 If this exists, it must be a table with one of the following as its `func` member: `"modulo"`, `"pingpong"`, `"sine"`.
 The value of `CoronaTotalTime` within the shader will be the result of any such transformation.

 The `"modulo"` transform is computed as `CoronaTotalTime = CoronaTotalTime % range`, where `range` is a positive number that may be supplied in the `timeTransform` table under that same key.
 By default, `range` is 1.